 - Cotton balls

 Below is a close up of the modern dollhouse living room.
 Here’s a list of the easy accessories I made using things you likely have on hand or can buy for less than $10!
 You can easily make a few of these DIY dollhouse accessories in an hour or less.
 Beware: dollhouse decorating is addicting!

-- Clock- I printed a tiny clock face out and glued it to a black button.
+I printed out a tiny clock face out and glued it to a black button.

-- Framed picture on the floating shelf- I printed out a small black and white picture and glued it to foam board.
+I printed out a small black and white picture and glued it to a small peice of white foam board.

-- Fake plants- I used wooden beads and hot glued trimmings of a fake plant inside of the bead.
+I used a large wooden bead and hot glued a tiny trimming of a fake plant to the inside of the bead.

-- Pillows- I used fabric scraps and a hot glue gun and filled with cotton ball stuffing.
+I used fabric scraps and a hot glue gun and filled the pillow with a cotton ball.

-- Rug- A friend gave me a table runner from Ikea that I used for all 3 rugs in the dollhouse.
+Kate gave me a small section of a table runner from Ikea that I used for all 3 rugs in the dollhouse.
+The edges frayed perfectly!